GoogleCloudPlatform/database-assessment/scripts/collector/oracle/README.txt

     b) Ensure sqlplus is in the path.

-    c) If the extract will be run by a user that does not have SYSDBA privilege, connect to the database as a user with SYSDBA privileges and execute grants_wrapper.sql.
-You will be prompted for the name of a database user to be granted SELECT privileges on the objects required for data collection.
+    c) If the extract will be run by a user that does not have SYSDBA privilege, connect to the database as a user with SYSDBA privileges and create the user if needed.
+If this is a multi-tenant database, create the user as a common user in the root container.
+The Dma_collector does not currently support running in individual pluggable databases.

+        sqlplus "sys/password@//hostname:port/dbservicename"
+        SQL> create user DMA_COLLECTOR identified by password;
+        SQL> grant connect, create session to DMA_COLLECTOR;

+    d) Execute grants_wrapper.sql.
+You will be prompted for the name of a database user (Note that input is case-sensitive and must match the username created above) to be granted privileges on the objects required for data collection.
+       You will also be prompted whether or not to allow access to the AWR/ASH data.

+    Ex:
+        SQL> @grants_wrapper.sql

+        SQL> Please enter the DB Local Username(Or CDB Username) to receive all required grants: DMA_COLLECTOR SQL> Please enter Y or N to allow or disallow use of the Tuning and Diagnostic Pack (AWR/ASH) data (Y) Y

+    e) The grant_wrapper script will grant privileges required and will output a list of what has been granted.

 3. Execution
 ------------

-    a) Execute ./collect-data.sh, passing a database connection string as the only parameter:
+    a) Execute collect-data.sh, passing the database connection string and indicator on whether to use AWR/ASH diagnostic data.

-        ./collect-data.sh 'username/password@//hostname.domain.com:1521/dbname.domain.com as sysdba'

-    b) Follow the prompt at the end of the warning message to either continue or cancel the execution
+        To use the AWR/ASH data:
+        ./collect-data.sh 'username/password@//hostname.domain.com:1521/dbname.domain.com' UseDiagnostics

+        To prevent use of AWR/ASH data and use STATSPACK data (if available) instead:
+        ./collect-data.sh 'username/password@//hostname.domain.com:1521/dbname.domain.com' NoDiagnostics

         Notes:
             1) Google Database Migration Assessment Data Extractor extracts data for the entire database.
 In multitenant